Switzerland

 Minimum wage in Geneva

-Employer risk Administrative sanctions, civil liability and reputational risk.
+Employer risk Non‑compliance may lead to administrative sanctions, civil liability and reputational risk.

 Link DFAE link